kdubovikov/blog/_posts/2020-07-27-async-unicorns-love-rust.md

 Each asynchronous function returns a `Future`, a special construct that designates a result, which will be returned sometime in the future.
 Notice that the `hello_world` function will not be executed until we `block_on` the future.

-In practice, we will work with a [tokio](https://docs.rs/tokio/) crate, which implements the event loop pattern and wraps `mio` library that uses the underlying operating system's asynchronous I/O implementatein and wraps it in a convenient interface.
+In practice, we will work with a [tokio](https://docs.rs/tokio/) crate, which implements the event loop pattern and wraps the` mio` library that uses the underlying operating system's asynchronous I/O implementation and wraps it in a convenient interface.
 Another important library we will use in the ESP weather station project is [tbot](https://tbot.rs), a Telegram bot library built on top of `tokio`.
 Let's look at how to build a simple bot with it:

 ```rust
 use tbot::prelude::*;